mustafa-sarshar/SmartGait/Create_models_from_scratch/SmartGait_01/README.md

     - MidSwing

 4) 04_TrainAndTest.py
-- Train and Test the model
+- Train and Test the model:
     - Initialize the train and test datasets
     - Vectorize the train and test datasets
     - Define and compile the model